 Make Sure To Masturbate Safely.

-Prolonged and frequent unorthodox masturbation methods can lead to problems too.
+Just like anything else, masturbation may carry some risks when done incorrectly.
+Prolonged and frequent unorthodox masturbation methods can lead to problems.
 This can include if you tend to rush to finish, use inadvisable methods and positions to masturbate or emulate pornography too much.
 For some, masturbating too frequently can also cause minor skin irritation which can escalate if not treated correctly.

-You can read more about the risks of incorrect masturbation methods here, but once you’re done ‘boning up’ on how to make sure you’re masturbating safely, keep in mind these positives about a bit of self-care time.
+You can read more about the risks of incorrect masturbation methods, but once you’re done ‘boning up’ on how to make sure you’re masturbating safely, keep in mind these positives about a bit of self-care time.

 Masturbation Can Give Your Confidence And Sex Life a Boost

-Doing the deed on a regular basis can help you raise your own body confidence and help you to get to know how you tick.
+Self-pleasure on a regular basis can help you raise your own body confidence and help you to get to know how you tick.
 This in turn can lead to better confidence during sex with a partner!
-So take some time to learn about yourself and that in turn can help your sex life too!
+So take some time to learn about yourself and that can help your sex life too!

 One of the myths surrounding masturbation is that once you’re in a committed relationship, there’s no need for masturbation anymore.
 Of course, relationship dynamics and thoughts on masturbation differ, but being open and understanding about what gets you going during masturbation can help towards a more fulfilling relationship too!